Flood: Anambra House passes resolution to build more IDP camps – The Sun Nigeria

 From Aloysius Attah, Onitsha

-The Anambra State House of Assembly has passed a resolution asking Governor Chukwuma Soludo to build more Internally Displaced Camps, IDPs in the state to enable flood victim in riverine areas to be evacuated during rainy seasons.
+Anambra State House of Assembly has passed a resolution asking Governor Chukwuma Soludo to build more Internally Displaced Camps (IDPs) in the state to enable the evacuation of flood victims in riverine areas to safety during rainy seasons.

-The House also passed a resolution asking the Governor to urgently direct the State Commissioner for Works to carry out palliative works at the dilapidated portions of Oba/Ichi/Nnewi/Amichi/Uga road to ensure the safety and smooth movement of travellers passing through the roads.
+It also passed a resolution asking Solodu to urgently direct the Commissioner for Works to carry out palliative works at the dilapidated portions of Oba/Ichi/Nnewi/Amichi/Uga road to ensure safety and smooth movement of travellers through the route.

-The House further passed a resolution asking Governor Soludo to mount traffic lights, speed limiters and road traffic signs along Agu-Awka and Umunya intersections along the Enugu/Onitsha Expressway for safety of passengers.
+The House further passed a resolution asking Soludo to mount traffic lights, speed limiters and road traffic signs along Agu-Awka and Umunya intersections along the Enugu/Onitsha Expressway for the safety of passengers.

+The resolutions were passed during plenary, yesterday, presided over by the Speaker, Somtochukwu Udeze.

-Noble Igwe representing Ogbaru 1 state constituency, Okpoko who moved the motion for the building of more IDPs, said the camps should be built in all the upland local government areas of the state, to enable flood victim in riverine areas to be saved from flood disasters, particularly now that the disasters have almost become an annual occurrence.
+Noble Igwe, representing Ogbaru 1 state constituency Okpoko, who moved the motion for the building of more IDPs, said the camps should be built in all the upland local government areas of the state, to enable flood victim in riverine areas relocate from flood disasters, particularly now that the disasters have almost become an annual occurrence.

-Ikenna Ofodebe representing Ekwusigo constituency, in moving the motion for palliative measures on Oba/Ichi/Nnewi/Amichi/Uga, said it is high time the state government commence the palliative works on the road to enable travelers pass with safety along the roads.
+Ikenna Ofodebe, representing Ekwusigo constituency, in moving the motion for palliative measures on Oba/Ichi/Nnewi/Amichi/Uga, said it was high time the state government commenced palliative works on the road to enable travelers pass with safety along the roads.

 Ofodebe who is also the Majority Leader of the House, noted that the dilapidated portions of the roads have constituted ambush hideouts for criminals to ambush, rob, kidnap and kill innocent citizens who are traveling along the road, adding that the death traps if allowed to remain are capable of causing road carnage..